 It feels like you’re just getting further behind and getting nothing done.

-And it’s so frustrating, right?
-Because we want to be fully present in our business but we also have to be fully present for our kids.
+You want to be fully present in your business but you also have to be fully present for your kids.

 I get it.